 You'll be proud to show Táron's bottles and containers.
 Every item is in keeping with the very finest boudoir appointments.
 The bottles are in gold and black.
+Individually ments.
+The bottles are in gold and black.
 Individually gift boxed with protecting sleeve, ready for resale.
 Every perfume set is equipped with perfume funnel.